dhonstudio/ci_api_standard/README.md

 Connect to API (POST)
 ---------------------

 Same with GET method, but with adding POST request.
+For update your data by ID (like a PUT method), add your ID_column_name and ID_value in your data post.